TheBevyFlock/bevy_new_2d/README.md

 cargo generate TheBevyFlock/bevy_quickstart --branch cargo-generate
 ```

-Then in the new generated directory, run the following commands:
+Then navigate to the newly generated directory and run the following commands:

 ```sh
 git branch --move main